Last House on Mulholland logo lasthouse.la

 (starchitect)

 "The lot operates as an interface.
-It is exposed, relentlessly, to a preexisting circulating gaze that is amplified by devices, platforms, and repetition."
+It is exposed, relentlessly, to a circulating gaze that is amplified by devices, platforms, and repetition."

 Marshall McLuhan simulated message